-Because dynamic and healthy communities are based on civic participation that develops and propels policy and systems change.
+Because dynamic and resilient communities are based on civic participation that develops and propels policy and systems change.

 For this reason, Vitalyst Health Foundation has prioritized improving the effectiveness of community-based organizations along with the development of health-focused alliances that together strengthen civic infrastructure.